 Name one hobby.
-Knitting.
+Making fresh pasta.

 Background: I was born in Iowa, lived abroad for six years in Tokyo and Rome, and moved back to Portland, Oregon.
 I graduated with a degree in Biochemistry and Cell Biology from UCSD, and aspire to become a physician-scientist involved in cancer research and treatment.

 Project: I am developing and validating a macro-scale pipeline that can identify skippable exons within essential genes.
 I am also applying this pipeline to evaluate clinically-relevant exons and genes, and investigating the efficacy of ASOs in mitigating these diseases.

 What is your most embarrassing lab moment?
 Realizing that vacuums had to be emptied, and that it took me so long to wonder where all of the liquid went.